Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Methods

 In Table~\ref{tab:table1}, A5F05 is our fiducial model.
 Models with name A$i$F$j$ (with $i=1,\,{}5,\,{}10$ and $j=01,\,{}05,\,{}1$) differ from the fiducial model only for the choice of the common envelope parameter $\alpha{}$ ($\alpha=1,$ 5, 10 if $i=1,\,{}5,\,{}10$) and of the accretion efficiency $f_{\rm MT}$ ($f_{\rm MT}=0.1$, 0.5, 1 if $j=01,\,{}05,\,{}1$).
 The model HIGH\_MASS differs from the fiducial model for the choice of the masses of 1g BHs and for their delay time distribution.
 In the model HIGH\_MASS, 1g BH masses in star clusters are uniformly sampled from all BHs generated with {\sc mobse} (including single BHs), mimicking the impact of dynamical exchanges.
 Delay times are drawn from $dN/dt\propto{}t^{-1}$.

-The SMALL\_M2 model differs from the fiducial model for the masses $m_2$ of secondary BHs in $N$g mergers, which are randomly drawn from first generation BHs.
+The SMALL\_M2 model differs from the fiducial one for the masses $m_2$ of secondary BHs in $N$g mergers, which are randomly drawn from 1g BHs.
 Hence, in this model all BBH mergers occur with a 1g secondary BH.
 In contrast, $m_2$ is uniformly sampled in $[3\,{}{\rm M}_\odot,m_1]$ in all the other models.

 The LOW\_SPIN and HIGH\_SPIN models differ from the fiducial model only for the distribution of spin magnitudes of 1g BHs.
 The one-dimensional root-mean square $\sigma_a$ is 0.01 and 0.4 in LOW\_SPIN and HIGH\_SPIN, respectively.